Languages

 Autumn term:

-• Cultural awareness about Spanish singers
+• Music and cultural awareness about Spanish music

 Spring term: